 BE MENTALLY PRESENT WHEN YOU RIDE YOUR HORSE

-The conclusion must be that it is about being present in the now when you are with the horse.
-And that your association with the horse begins the moment you are in visual or physical contact with each other.
+The conclusion must be that it is first and foremost important to be present from the moment you enter the stable and greet you horse and all the way until you leave again.
+So your association with the horse begins the moment you are in visual or physical contact with each other.